pulumi/docs/pulumi-hugo/themes/default/content/docs/aws/dynamodb.md

 ---
-title: "How to create an AWS DynamoDB data service with Pulumi"
+title: "Creating an AWS DynamoDB Data Service with Pulumi"
-meta_desc: "Use Pulumi to code, deploy, and manage cloud, serverless, and container apps and infrastructure"
+meta_desc: "Learn how to use Pulumi to define an AWS DynamoDB resource which can then be deployed to AWS and managed as infrastructure as code."
 meta_image: "/images/docs/service/aws-dynamodb.png"

 service: "DynamoDB"